 Getting there

 Munnar is well connected by road from different cities in Kerala and Tamil Nadu.
-It does not have its own Airport or Railhead .
+It does not have an Airport or Railhead.

-By Air : The nearest airport is the Cochin International Airport (CIAL) at Nedumbassery.
+By Air : The Cochin International Airport (CIAL) at Nedumbassery is the nearest airport.
 It is 125 KM away from Munnar.
-It has both Domestic and International terminal.
+It has both Domestic and International terminals.
 From Cochin, you can hire a cab to get to Munnar.
 It will take more than three hours to reach the place from the airport.

-By Train : The nearest railway station is at Aluva, which is at a distance of 110 kilometres from Munnar.
-Apart from that , there are two more railway stations names Ernakulam Railway Station, which is 130 kilometres away and the Madurai Railway Station, which is at a distance of 135 kilometres.
-From these points, one can either hire a cab or board the state transport or private buses to reach Munnar.
+By Train: The nearest railway station is Aluva, which is at a distance of 110 kilometers from Munnar.
+Apart from that, there are two more railway stations named Ernakulam Railway Station, which is 130 kilometers away, and the Madurai Railway Station, which is at a distance of 135 kilometers.
+From these points, one can hire a cab or board the state transport or private buses to reach Munnar.

 By Bus: There are State-run or private buses from various towns in Kerala and Tamil Nadu.
-One can take bus ride to Munnar , if you are on a budget trip.
+One can take a bus ride to Munnar if you are on a budget trip.

 Where to Stay

-There are numerous hotels, resorts, home-stays in Munnar ranging from the budget to the high end accommodation.
-I personally recommend Tea County Resort for your luxurious stay , amidst the beautifully crafted tea plantation.
-I absolutely loved my stay at this resort.
+There are numerous hotels, resorts, and homestays in Munnar ranging from budget to high-end accommodations.
+I personally recommend Tea County Resort for your luxurious stay, amidst the beautifully crafted tea plantation.
+I loved my stay at this resort.

 Disclaimer :